 Basically, you have three options to upload photos to iCloud:

-- Upload photos via iCloud for Windows
+- Upload photos to iCloud – via iCloud for Windows

 using CopyTrans Cloudly

-💗 What do I gain by using CopyTrans Cloudly?
+What do I gain by using CopyTrans Cloudly?

-Retain the “date taken” stamp and other image metadata.
+✓ Retain the date taken stamp and other image metadata.

-Upload MOV, MP4, M4V videos to iCloud.
+✓ Upload MOV, MP4, and M4V videos to iCloud.

-After you’ve uploaded your files to iCloud, you can move or delete them from the PC folder: they will still be available in iCloud.
+✓ After you’ve uploaded your files to iCloud, you can move or delete them from the PC folder: they will still be available in iCloud.

 Here is what you need to do to backup photos to iCloud: